szadam96/framework-for-binary-classification/README.md

-# ML pipeline for binary classification
+# ML framework for binary classification
-This pipeline makes it possible to train and evalute multiple machine learning model for binary classification for biomedical data.
+This framework makes it possible to train and evalute multiple machine learning model for binary classification for biomedical data.
 The supported models are:
 - Random Forest
 - Support Vector Machine
 - Logistic Regression